-We consider and investigate complaints from people who believe they have been treated unfairly or unreasonably by an ACT Government department or agency, including the Australian Federal Police in its community policing role.
+We consider and investigate complaints from people who believe they have been treated unfairly or unreasonably by an ACT Government Directorate or agency, including the Australian Federal Police in its community policing role.
 We also investigate complaints from ACT public education providers including Australian National University (ANU), Canberra Institute of Technology (CIT) and University of Canberra (UC).
 Our aim is to resolve complaints impartially, informally and quickly.
 If we cannot assist with a particular complaint, we will explain why, and suggest other avenues for resolving the matter.

 We cannot override the decisions of the agencies we deal with, nor issue directions to their staff.
 Instead, we resolve disputes by consultation and negotiation, and if necessary, by making formal recommendations to the most senior levels of government.
 Since the inception of the ACT Ombudsman’s office in 1989, we have assisted in resolving many hundreds of individual complaints, and brought about significant improvements in the quality of government administration.

 Our annual report provides details of the numbers and types of complaints we deal with, and the ways in which they are resolved.

 We also conduct inspections of law enforcement agencies' use of covert powers under ACT legislation and the management of the ACT child sex offenders register.
 The results of our inspections can be found in our annual report.